pschichtel/JavaCAN/README.md

 The `all-architectures` profile will execute the tests using the `x86_64` libraries by default.
 To override this the property `javacan.test.architecture` can be set to any other architecture that is part of the build.

+To build android-specific architectures add the `android` profile.

 If the architecture you are building *on* is not part of the build, then tests will always fail.
 To prevent this you have to disable the `test` maven profile: